Latuda Side Effects – What You Need to Know About Bipolar Medication Options

-Latuda side effects – are there alternative medications to treat bipolar disorder that will not cause similar side effects?
+Are there medications available to treat bipolar disorder that will not cause serious side effects?

 Medication options are fairly limited for bipolar depression and recently a new drug, Latuda (Lurasidone), has been FDA-approved to treat bipolar depression.
 In addition to Latuda, Seroquel and the combination pill of Zyprexa/Prozac are also FDA approved to treat bipolar depression.
 Latuda, an atypical antipsychotic, was originally designed to treat adults with schizophrenia and then it was looked at specifically as a bipolar depression treatment.
 Latuda is the first medication approved for bipolar depression that can be taken either: (1) on its own (as monotherapy) or with a mood-stabilizing medication like Lithium or Valproate (as adjunctive therapy).